Canning Recipes, Jam and Jelly, Most Popular, Seasoning and Sauce Recipes

 • Cook down until the figs become very soft and the syrup begins to thicken, about 10-20 minutes.

-• Add the lemon zest and nutmeg, if desired.
+• Remove the pan from the heat.
+Add the lemon zest and nutmeg, if desired.

 • Preserves will continue to thicken for 24-48 hours.